foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 inner jihad
 mouth full of blood

-we bite the hand that did not feed forsake our masters make em bleed
+we bite the hand that did not feed
+forsake our masters make em bleed

+Reach Heaven Through Violence
+Reach Heaven Through Violence

 born from the mud
 aim for the eyes
 we are the flood
 comrades alive

 Reach Heaven Through Violence
 Reach Heaven Through Violence
 Reach Heaven Through Violence
 Reach Heaven Through Violence

 # Apollo [wip]
-[spoken]
-turning, revolving, undulating
-in vast ellipses
-never colliding
-lost in a black inky void
-caught in your gravity

-this shell that sustains me
-keeps me from all that I want

-[scream]
-abandon mission
-set me free
-cut the tether
-I'm drawn to your gravity
-leave no crater
-watch me burn

 [spoken]
 a young girl, in a bright pink dress
 clutches her father's hand